TheColorRed/vscode-laravel-artisan/README.md

 Many commands have optional input questions, leave them blank to use the defaults, or enter your own value.

-All commands are accessable through `Artisan: Run Command`, here you can access your custom commands as well as built in commands.
+All commands are accessible through `Artisan: Run Command`, here you can access your custom commands as well as built in commands.